 What is a Raw Food Diet?

 A raw diet consists of uncooked, unprocessed food.
-Typically, commercial raw diets, like Stella & Chewy’s, are formulated to mirror a dog’s ancestral diet with 85-95% meat, organs, and bone.
+Typically, commercial raw food diets for dogs, like Stella & Chewy’s, are formulated to mirror a dog’s ancestral diet with 85-95% meat, organs, and bone.
 These diets are packed with protein and nutrients that support healthy teeth and gums, optimal digestion, vibrant skin and coat, and stamina.
-Raw diets also contain a high moisture content that helps keep your dog hydrated.
+Raw food diets also contain a high moisture content that helps keep your dog hydrated.

 You may have concerns about the potential dangers of raw foods for your dog but there are safe ways to feed raw.
 Learn more about safe raw feeding and Stella & Chewy’s food safety.